nelsonndukwe/nextauth-client/README.md

 # Usage Guide

-This guide shows how to use the **NextAuth CLI** to quickly scaffold authentication into your Next.js projects.
+This guide shows how to use the **scaffold-auth CLI** to quickly scaffold authentication into your Next.js projects.

 ---